nuspell/nuspell/README.md

 The src/tools directory contains ten executables after compiling.

   - The main executable:
-      - hunspell: main program for spell checking and others (see manual)
+      - nuspell: main program for spell checking and others (see manual)
   - Example tools:
       - analyze: example of spell checking, stemming and morphological